-Wells Fargo/Alternative Loan for Health Professions (Private loan only)
+Wells Fargo/Alternative Loan Program for Health Professions (Private loan only)

 If you have any questions regarding this process or general financial aid questions, please do not hesitate to contact us at (215) 955-2867 or email@example.com.

-Federal Parent PLUS and Private Loans: Which do you borrow?
+Federal Graduate PLUS and Private Loans: Which do you borrow?
 Which is best for you?

-If after you have applied for a Federal Stafford Loan, you still need additional funds to cover your remaining educational expenses as included in your Student Expense Budget, you may want to consider either a Federal PLUS Loan or a Private Alternative Loan.
-Students/parents don't usually borrow both but instead choose one loan that they are most comfortable and feel that the terms better fit their borrowing preferences.
+If after you have applied for a Federal Stafford Loan and you still need additional funds to cover your remaining educational expenses as included in your Student Expense Budget, you may want to consider either a Federal Graduate PLUS Loan or a Private Alternative Loan.
+Students usually don't borrow both but instead choose one of these loans that they are most comfortable and feel that the terms better fit their borrowing preferences.